 Freshman housing includes: Warde Hall, housing 300 students; McAuley Hall, housing 175 men and Baldwin Hall, housing 200 women.
 Each freshman residence hall has its own laundry areas, vending machines, and lounges.
 An Assistant Director, a live-in professional administrator, oversees the freshman residence halls.
 Each hall is directly supervised by a Hall Director, a live-in graduate student, who is assisted by Resident Assistants.

 Sophomore housing includes Duval Hall and Ryan Hall.
 Duval Hall houses 91students.
 Each Duval apartment houses four students, two per bedroom a living room and kitchen area, and a large vanity with two sinks.
 Duval Hall is a co-educational facility by apartment.
 There are two common laundry facilities within the building.
 The building is supervised by a Hall Director and two Resident Assistants.
-Sophomores residing in Ryan Hall are required to be on one of three University meal plan options.
 Ryan Hall is home to the 501 Grille dining area and the Anchor Express grab and go option.
 Ryan Hall houses 350 students in four-person bedroom suites, with a common living room and snack preparation area.
 Laundry rooms are located on each floor.
 Ryan Hall also houses two conference rooms, special lounge areas and study rooms.
 There are two resident assistants per floor and a full time-live-in staff member directly supervises the area.

 Upperclassmen live in apartments or townhouses.
 Each apartment consists of two bedrooms, a living room, bathroom, and kitchen.
 These apartments house four residents (limited triples may be available.)
 There are 17 townhouses available for 6-person occupancy, three 5-person townhouses, and six 4-persontownhouses.
 Townhouses generally have three bedrooms, one and a half bathrooms, and modern kitchen/dining areas.
 Many, but not all, townhouses have full basements, with washers and dryers, and central air conditioning.
 Upperclassman housing areas are supervised by Assistant Directors, live-in professional administrators, who are assisted by Resident Assistants.